zmgkgkt1004/lab1/README.md

 # lab1
 Lab1
-this is my first repo
+this is my first report